'Safe Barriers Save Lives’ Backyard Pool Safety Campaign

 While pool and spa barriers can be effective in reducing the risk of drowning incidents, evidence suggests that a large number of drowning deaths are the result of barriers that are faulty, or non-compliant with Australian standards.

-Kidsafe's 'Safe Barriers Save Lives' campaign urges all pool and spa owners to check their barriers and set their backyard pool defence at the beginning of daylight saving on Sunday 7 October 2018.
-AFL great Rodney Eade features in the campaign video, providing a ¾ time pep talk to his team to remind them that when it comes to pool safety ‘the best offence is a good defence’.
+Kidsafe's 'Safe Barriers Save Lives' campaign urges all pool and spa owners to check their barriers and set their backyard pool defence at the beginning of daylight saving on Sunday 6th October 2019.
+The campaign features a series of humorous skits with parents employing an over the top defence and celebrations while playing backyard sporting games with their children, to remind families that when it comes to backyard pool safety, 'the best offence is a good defence'.

-For more information and to access the campaign resources, including the online home pool safety assessment app, please click on the links below and the menu items to the left.
+For more information and to access the campaign resources, including home pool safety self-assessment checklists, please click on the links below and the menu items to the left.